CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/install/cmaq-cluster-load-software-snapshot.md

-## Create parallel cluster with an un-encrypted EBS volume and load software to share publically
+## Create parallelcluster with an un-encrypted EBS volume and load software to share publically

 ### Examine a yaml file that has specifies that the /shared ebs volume will be un-encrypted.